ikoniqoz/nitrodocs/content/developers/tools/streams-api/core-field-types.md

 # Core Field Types

-PyroCMS comes with a variety of field types in the Streams Core module that you can count on being available in PyroCMS 2.1 and above for your module.
+NitroCMS comes with a variety of field types in the Streams Core module that you can count on being available in NitroCMS 2.1 and above for your module.

 Additionally, you can develop your own field types and add them to the addons folders inside a "field_type" folder.
 The Streams Type library will automatically look for them there.

-Below is a reference of all the core PyroCMS field types.
+Below is a reference of all the core NitroCMS field types.

 * {{ docs:id_link title="Choice" }}
 * {{ docs:id_link title="Country" }}